 True harmony does not consist in perfect consonance, but in the peculiar adaptation of one thing to another, as musical sounds for instance, which, though essentially different in their individual tones, yet nicely blend, producing a pleasing effect upon the ear.
-The varied strings of the harp or piano, when sounded in certain valations, jar horribly, and torture the sensibilities of our nature ; yet the same strings, sounded in other relations, produce the most enrapturing effects, and fill the soul, " Like the sweet South, -
+The varied strings of the harp or piano, when sounded in certain malations, jar horribly, and torture the sensibilities of our nature; yet the same strings, sounded in other relations, produce the most enrapturing effects, and fill the soul, " Like the sweet Bouth, .

-That breathes upon a bank of violets,

-Stealing and giving odor."
+That breathes upon a bank of violets, Stealing and giving odor."
 And upon this same principle is all nature constructed, whether it be in grosser or subtler forms, of matter or of spirit.
 The trilling of the tiniest grasshopper in his indefinable contralto, to our imperfect perceptions, may be in gross inharmony with the double diapason of the rolling ocean; yet in the ear of the Infinite must have their perfect accord, and the rumbling of the mighty earthquake chimes harmoniously with the caroling of the sweetest songster of the grove.
-It was not a new poetical fancy of the ancient Psalmist when he said, "the morning stars sang together."
+Psalmist when he said, "the morning stars sang together."
 In accordance with this universal principle of harmony ought our spiritual lives to be formed, each acknowledging the natural right of every other to fill his own respective sphere.
 However much men may differ in their peculiar make up, by a due regard to this universal law, harmony will be wrought out of apparent discord, and love and peace assume the ascendancy, where hatred and contention now have sway.

 What though the mind of a brother may not be concurrent with our own, shall we assume the right to charge him with a wrong, and seek to bend his views, and to conform his life to our standard of perfection-to our conceptions of right and beauty ?
-He may be as sincere and true to the laws of his organic being and spiritual perceptions as ourselves, and who shall say to him "thou art in the wrong ?"
+He may be as sincere and true to the laws of his organic being and spiritual perceptions as ourselves, and who shall say to him "thou art in the wrong?"
 May he not with equal propriety say the same to us?
-The teachings of the school in which he has had his education, or the circumstances that surrounded his pre-natal existence even, have had their influence in giving to the lenses through which he sees their own peculiar shading ; and his sincerity is no more to be questioned than your own, name may be legion.
-Of the thousands that lay claim to the Christly mission, there may be many sincere and honest souls, and there may be some impostors and deceivers, anti-Christs-we do not presume to judge them; they are tried at the bar of their own consciences.
-There is one claimant to the distinction of being Christ's "Superior Medium" in this city, of whom the World & Crisis speaks in strong terms of animadversion; holding the language, "Thus Satan transforms himself into an angel of light, by good talk, in order to cover up his wicked designs and seduce the unsuspecting ;" and winds up with the wholesale charge : "We think nothing can more fully merit the title of "Anti-Christ than SPIRITUALISM."
+The teachings of the school in which he has had his education, or the circumstances that surrounded his pre-natal existence even, have had their influence in giving to the lenses through which he sees their own peculiar shading; and his sincerity is no more to be questioned than your own, charity toward all, and the acknowledgment of the right to independent sovereignty of thought and action, promote concord in the universal human mind-"compensation flows wherever matter runs."
+"He who strikes the lips of angels with cartlily blows to stop their utterances will get the blows severely on his own, but not in vengeance."
+"When man shall learn to resist no evil; to bless the curser; and learn to love the murderer; when his charity shall comprehend and approve all beliefs, and cover all sins, he shall be saved from all sacrifices, he shall be finned by the breezes of prosperity and rocked in the cradle of peace and plenty,"

-"With the creation of human laws, the devil had birth ; with the cessation of human laws, the devil will die."
+"With the creation of human laws, the devil had birth; with the cessation of human laws, the devil

-" One man's justice is not another's; so one man may not judge another by his own standard of justice."
-Hence, conciliation should be the rule of
+"One man's justice is not another's; so one man may not Judge another by his own standard of justice."
+Hence conciliation should be the rule of action.
+"If a man cannot forgive sin and bear with it by sympathy and compassion, as Christ did, he will be made to commit it and suffer as a sinner."